Are You Delivering the Digital Experience Your Students Expect?

 Personalization — using a visitor’s past search terms to offer more relevant content — can be what leads them down the path to enrollment.
 If your online presence can give learners what they want before they know themselves, you’re making the most of their finite time and attention.

 THINK ABOUT YOUR DIVISION: Can you easily use a student’s enrollment history to proactively suggest offerings that are relevant to that individual?

 2. Can your learners find what they’re looking for?

-When reviewing an offering, everything a customer needs to know about the product is immediately apparent.
-Product images, a detailed description, reviews, related items, the option to add to a virtual shopping cart (present throughout the visitor’s journey) or to check out.
+When reviewing an offering, everything a customer needs to know about the product should be immediately apparent.
+Product images, a detailed description, reviews, related items, the option to add to a virtual shopping cart (present throughout the visitor’s journey) and the option to check out need to be present.

-A prospect that has to click through numerous pages to find information that should be centralized is a frustrated one—and frustrated prospects don’t become students.
+A prospect who has to click through numerous pages to find information that should be centralized is a frustrated one — and frustrated prospects don’t become students.